PlethoraChutney/exawatcher/README.md

 ![A screenshot of a 3D Class job processed with ExaWatcher](img/3d-class.png)

 ## Requirements ☑️
-You must have python, IMOD, and RELION installed on your system.
+You have to have python, and the ability to install python libraries.

 ## Installation 👷